Bloomberg Initiative to Reduce Tobacco Use

 Bloomberg Philanthropies works with national and local governments to enact a package of lifesaving anti-tobacco policies called MPOWER.
 These strategies have proven highly effective in reducing tobacco use:

 More than 100 countries now have at least one MPOWER policy in place, protecting about 5 billion people, or 65% of the global population.
 This is up from 1 billion people, or 15% of the population, covered in 2007 when the initiative began — a fivefold increase.
-Since the initiative began, global sales of cigarettes began declining for the first time since the beginning of the modern tobacco industry and have continued falling since their peak in 2012.
+Since the Initiative was launched, global smoking rates have fallen from 22.7% to 17.5%.
+Global cigarette sales have also plummeted, with 750 billion fewer cigarettes sold in 2021 compared to 2012.

 Top photo: In China, taxi drivers proudly display their no smoking signs.
 A smoke-free law was passed in Tianjin in March 2012, and protects the 7.5 million people who live there.